![]() |

 Mitchell was one of the first to buy into the Bayocean dream and never let go of it.
 He would bend anyone's ear about Bayocean - even the children who lived there.
 One of them, Perry Reeder, recalls "Mr. Mitchell" stopping them each morning on the way to school, or at the bus stop, to preach about his political views and plans to make Bayocean great once again.

-Mr. and Mrs. Mitchell were reunited, in a certain sense, when Nellie Reeher purchased a combined headstone on
+The bodies of Mr. and Mrs. Mitchell were reunited when Nellie Reeher purchased a combined headstone on

 No comments: